genes-and-health/TRE-documentation-v3/docs/using-the-tre/handling-files-and-folders.md

 ![19](../images/using-the-tre/using-gcloud-storage/19.png)

-Please note that this will only upload new files or directories (as long as they contain at least one file or non-empty subdirectory) to the /red/ bucket.
-Pre-existing files in /red/ will not be affected.
-For example, you can see that the “temp.txt” file we created in /red/JoeBloggs/ when we used the `gcloud storage cp ./temp.txt gs://qmul-production-sandbox-1-red/JoeBloggs/` command is still there.
-Remember if you delete all files in a /red/ bucket directory, you will also delete the virtual directory they are in.
+Please note that this will only upload new files or directories (as long as they contain at least one file or non-empty subdirectory) to the `red` bucket.
+Pre-existing files in `red` will not be affected.
+For example, you can see that the `temp.txt` file we created in `/red/JoeBloggs/` when we used the `gcloud storage cp ./temp.txt gs://qmul-production-sandbox-1-red/JoeBloggs/` command is still there.
+However, if you delete all files in a `red` bucket directory, you will also delete the virtual directory they are in.

-In the example above, if you delete /red/JoeBloggs/Data/GWAS_data/Jan2024/temp.txt, you will lose directories ‘Jan2024’, ‘GWAS_data’ and ‘Data’ because all of these would end up empty.
+In the example above, if you delete `/red/JoeBloggs/Data/GWAS_data/Jan2024/temp.txt`, you will lose directories `Jan2024`, `GWAS_data` and `Data` because all of these would end up empty.

 #### Other gcloud storage commands

-‘gcloud storage’ can replicate common linux file and directory handling commands (see https://cloud.google.com/sdk/gcloud/reference/storage).
-> ⚠️ BE CAREFUL:
-•	These commands are “powerful”, you could easily accidentally delete entire directories or rewrite files
-•	You could easily delete someone else files or directories
-•	Do read the gcloud storage documentation
-•	Consider backing up data before uploading or downloading it to/from a google bucket
-•	Favour ‘cp’ over ‘mv’ (at least one copy of your files should remain)
-•	Understand that gcloud copy (cp) and move (mv) are non-atomic operation.
-This means it is not an all or nothing (completes or doesn’t complete) command, rather, it performs a copy from source to destination followed by, for move, deleting the source for each object.
-If the command does not complete, you may end up with some files copied/moved/renamed and others not.
-•	A consequence of this is that, in addition to normal network and operation charges, if you move a Nearline Storage, Coldline Storage, or Archive Storage object, deletion and data retrieval charges apply.
 Here are some of the main gcloud storage commands:

 ## List all buckets and files: ls command